-We know that the needs of each community are unique, and that our teaching and learner support staff must be able to tailor the way they deliver their mahi together to meet local needs.
-This is an important part of our new operating model.
+We know that the needs of each community are unique, and that our teaching and learner support staff must together be able to tailor the way the deliver their mahi to meet local needs.
+This is an important part of our new Operating Model.